nickdimwill/polvolsec/README.md

 > *I don't do anything particularly critical, why should I follow this?*
 >
 > These are good tips for daily life to keep your information safe.
-In a political context, it is that much more important due to your trusted position.
+> In a political context, it is even more important due to your trusted position.

 ### Basics
 - Use password on all computers.